The Amazing Race: Asia and Oceania

 The Amazing Race Asia was the first Asian version of the show.
 The regional version was bought by Buena Vista International Television – Asia Pacific (BVITV–AP) and Sony Pictures Television International in October 2005.
 Auditions were then announced that took place in February to March 2006.
 The show first aired on November 9, 2006, on AXN Asia and was hosted by Allan Wu.
 The show aired for three more seasons, with the last season having ended in 2010.
 After a six-year hiatus, the series was announced to be returning for a 5th season to air in late 2016.

 On April 8, 2008, Israeli television network Reshet announced their own their version of the show, HaMerotz LaMillion ('The Race to the Million').
 Its first season premiered on February 5, 2009, on Channel 2.
+The host for the first season was Raz Meirman, and Ron Shahar hosted from 2011 to 2020.
 The first four seasons of the show was a co-production by Reshet and activeTV, an Australian production company that had also produced the Asian version of the race.
-Since the fifth season, the show has been produced in-house by Reshet, and in 2017 Reshet launched their own channel that became the new home of the show starting with the sixth season.
-After the eighth season, the show went on hiatus for 2 years until October 2022, when it was announced that the ninth season would be produced by Keshet Media Group and broadcast on Channel 12.
+Another four seasons were produced in-house by Reshet.
+The series moved to Channel 13 in late 2017.
+After the eighth season, the show went on hiatus for two years until October 2022, when it was announced that the ninth season would be produced by Keshet Media Group and broadcast on Channel 12, with Yehuda Levi serving as the new host.
+The season was broadcast during the Gaza War from July to September 2024.
+A tenth season was announced in October 2024.

 In March 2010, a Chinese version of the show, The Amazing Race: China Rush, was announced by the Disney–ABC International Television Asia Pacific.
 The show was produced by Shanghai-based international production company Fly Films; the company had previously produced Shanghai Rush in 2009, a show heavily influenced by The Amazing Race.
 The first season was filmed between March and April 2010 and aired in August 2010 by International Channel of Shanghai and was hosted by Allan Wu, who had also previously hosted the Asian version.
 The Chinese version ran for three seasons, with the last season having ended in 2012.
 In 2014, Shenzhen Media Group announced they had bought the rights to The Amazing Race and would be producing a new Chinese version of the program, unrelated to Shanghai Media Group's China Rush.